 - Floors are no longer cold.

 - Prevents pipes that run through the crawl space from freezing and bursting.

 Insulating Crawl Space Walls Versus the Underside of the Floor

-If there are heat ducts in the crawl space, then a good contractor will want to spray the exterior walls and lay plastic on the ground.
-This system will help the heat ducts radiate heat in the crawl space which will heat it, thus also heating the floor.
+If there are heat ducts in the crawl space, then a good contractor will want to spray the exterior crawl space walls and lay plastic on the ground.
+This system will help the heat ducts radiate heat in the crawl space, which will heat it, thus also heating the floor.

-What is the Process for Installation of Spray Foam in the Crawl Space?
+What is the Process for the Installation of Spray Foam in the Crawl Space?

 Once the foam has been sprayed, crews will work to clean the area up and make sure it looks just like it did before the job began.